apis-and-processors/processor-tools/README.md

 It implements Function with types `Integer` and `Boolean` on top of implementing Comparable with type `String`.
 To convert this into a `ClassType` one can either use the class definition itself:

-    ClassType helloWorldType = TypeUtils.parseClassType(HelloWorld.class);
+    ClassType helloWorldType = ClassType.parse(HelloWorld.class);

 or use an instance of HelloWorld:

-    ClassType helloWorldType = TypeUtils.parseClassType(new SubClassOfHelloWorld());
+    ClassType helloWorldType = ClassType.parse(new SubClassOfHelloWorld());

-The `helloWorldType` ClassType is a typical Node data structure which logically looks like:
+The `helloWorldType` ClassType is a typical node/tree data structure which logically looks like:

     ClassType:some.path.to.HelloWorld
         ClassType:java.util.function.Function